Today, the Federal government requires every state in the US to have a formulaic, and repeatable way to calculate child support.

 Sounds scary, doesn’t it?

-Because they’ll dictate the terms of the settlement in court and both spouses might wind up with something they don’t think is fair or that doesn’t appropriately meet the needs of their children.
+Because that judge will dictate the terms of the settlement in Michigan court and both spouses might wind up with something they don’t think is fair or that doesn’t appropriately meet the needs of their children.

 In mediation, you get to decide - and come to an agreement that's in the best interest of your children and you both agree is fair, instead of letting your future be decided by a stranger.

 8.)
-How will I get the best child support result?
+How will I get the best child support result in Michigan?

 Child support issues will vary based on your situation and circumstances.